ChiragKuikel/Lawyer-appointment/README.md

 Simulated authentication

 Booking Flow

+The appointment booking process follows these steps:

+Select Lawyer
-Select Lawyer → Browse or search for a lawyer
+Browse or search for a lawyer.

+Choose Date
-Choose Date → Select from available dates (next 14 days)
+Select an available date within the next 14 days.

+Pick Time Slot
-Pick Time → Choose from preferred time slots
+Choose from the available consultation time slots.

+Enter Details
-Enter Details → Provide contact information and case description
+Provide contact information and case description.

+Confirm Booking
-Confirm Booking → Review summary and confirm
+Review booking details and confirm the appointment.

-View Appointment → See booking in "My Appointments"
+View Appointment
+Access the booking in the My Appointments section.